 As you can see the Mediterranean comprises of north Africa, southwest Asia (the “Middle East”) and south Europe.
 But even people from further south (east, central and west Africa), east (the Arabian peninsula, Indian subcontinent, & possibly southeast-east Asia?) and north (north & west Asia including Europe, the Eurasian steppes) also travelled and encountered each other.
 The Greeks regarded them as just different types of people, and were intensely curious about them – especially ‘blacks’ it seems, judging from the amount of sculptures, literature, dramas & plays, idols, even cookware dedicated to them.

-* Not for want of trying, since Nubians & Egyptians had been trying to reclaim each other for ages.
+Not that ‘blacks’ were never invaders or conquerors, since Nubians & Egyptians had been trying to reclaim each other for ages, and Egyptians had been stationing soldiers all over the ancient Mediterranean.
 But after almost 500 years of Egyptian occupation and rule, Nubians gained control of Egypt in less than 100 years!
-Snowden describes it as “a kind of Third Intermediate Period” (i.e. the 25th Dynasty) during which Napatans controlled Egypt all the way up to the Mediterranean, which even their ancestors from Kerma hadn’t managed to do!
+Snowden describes it as “a kind of Third Intermediate Period” (i.e. the 25th Dynasty, ~747-656 BC) during which Napatans controlled Egypt all the way to the Mediterranean coast, which even their ancestors from Kerma never managed to do!
 The now-Meroïte Nubians (as the capital was changed from Napata to Meroë) had control of Egypt for 1000 years – longer than any single period of native Egyptian unification.
-During this time they instituted a policy of self-defence instead of conquest & aggression against other nations, and integrated into Egyptian and Greek societies while still maintaining sovereignty against more Greco-Roman incursions!
+During this time they instituted a policy of self-defence instead of conquest & aggression against other nations, and integrated into Egyptian and Greek societies while still maintaining sovereignty against more Greco-Roman incursions.
 The authors of the Bible knew Nubia as a sovereign military nation with a thriving economy up until the collapse of Meroë in the early 300s AD.

 Herodotus claimed there had been 18 Nubian pharaohs of Egypt (versus 1 Egyptian pharaoh of Nubia), and they were considered to be revivers and protectors of Egyptian tradition during Greek & Roman invasions.
 And those Greeks & Romans always kept their eye on Nubian warriors, whether in Egypt or not.
 Roman emperor Augustus’s occupation of Egypt saw Nubians rise up yet again, with them even enslaving his soldiers, and although he eventually won Augustus’s victory was laden with policies to keep them sweet – including scrapping the tribute he’d imposed on the country before!

 From the 200s-500s AD Romans were getting it in the neck from another ‘black’ race: the Blemmyes (almost unanimously believed to be the ancestors of modern Beja people).
-But even the Carthaginians of the Punic wars (some of whom were known to have increased the ‘black’ presence in north Italy), Moors and Garamantes were staunch opponents of Roman rule in Africa.
-Even Assyrian king Ashurbanipal noted Egyptians taking refuge from him under Nubian pharaoh Taharqa, and despite Assyrian victory Taharqa’s sovereignty of Nubia was untouched.
+But even the Carthaginians of the Punic wars (264-146 BC, some of whom were known to have increased the ‘black’ presence in north Italy), Moors and Garamantes were staunch opponents of Roman rule in Africa.
+Even Assyrian king Ashurbanipal noted Egyptians taking refuge from him under Nubian pharaoh Taharqa (~694-660 BC), and despite Assyrian victory Taharqa’s sovereignty of Nubia was untouched.

 (Maybe the self-defence policy is where Marvel got the inspiration for Black Panther’s Wakandan warrior culture?)